reselbob/dockerdemos/overunder/readme.md

 # Over Under

-The purpose of this project is to demonstrate Linux overlay filesystem.
-The Linux overlay filesystem is a precursor to Docker layers.
+The purpose of this project is to demonstrate the Linux overlay filesystem.
+The Linux overlay filesystem is a precursor upon which the concept and implementation of Docker layers is built.

 An overlay sits on top of an existing filesystem.
 When you do a overlay, you combine an upper and a lower directory tree (which can be from different filesystems) which results in a unified representation of